Student Learning Outcomes

 Make effective use of the computer as a tool in mathematics through:

-- Using a computer algebra system for computation, visualization and exploration; and
+- Using appropriate applications for computation, visualization and exploration; and

 - Using a statistical package to perform calculations and interpreting the results.